Refinitiv/refinitiv-ui/documents/src/pages/elements/email-field.md

 ### Displaying error messages

-Whenever input is invalid, the error attribute will be added to the element.
+Whenever input is invalid, the `error` attribute will be added to the element.
 You can use the `error` property to check if input is currently in the error state.
+Note that, if input is initialised with invalid value, `reportValidity()` must be called first as described in [Input Validation](/elements/email-field#input-validation).

 See the [Input Length](/elements/email-field#input-length) example below for more detail.

 ## Input length
 The `maxlength` attribute limits the number of characters that users can type into the input and the `minlength` attribute is used to set the minimum of characters required. `ef-email-field` will show error styles if the condition is not met.

-@> Constraint validation is only applied when the value is changed by the user.
+@> `maxlength` and `minlength` constraint validations are only applied when the value is changed by the user.
 [See input email](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email#maxlength).

 ::
 ```javascript